wezleytsai/wezleytsai.github.io/_posts/2015-08-08-merge-sort.md

 if( array.length <= 1 ) return array;
 ```

 If the array has more than 1 element, then we want to break it down and sort it.
-The first line simply splices half of the array (or if there are an odd number of elements, it splices `(n + 1)/2` elements).
+The first line simply splices half of the array (or if there are an odd number of elements, it splices the first (n + 1)/2 elements).
 Then, each half is passed into `mergesort`.

 ```javascript
 var first = array.splice(0, Math.floor(array.length/2));